 Problems; none, other than the typical issues from an almost 70 year old camera like minor light leaks, sticky shutter etc. The shutter speeds on my copy are slow; the top speed of 1/150 is actually about 1/80s, and the slower speeds are less than half that, so the only safe hand held speed is 1/150th.

 Other versions; based on the 1949 Argus ’75’ model with single speed shutter and meniscus lens.
 Initial 1950 argoflex Forty model had plastic winding knob, and ‘argus 40’ on the face plate for a few months, but later models were called ‘argoflex’ and had a metal winding knob.
 Also minor variations in markings.
-Don’t confuse the ‘Forty’ with the ‘Super Seventy Five’ that has a focusing 65mm F/8 achromat lens.
+Don’t confuse the ‘Forty’ with the ‘Super Seventy Five’ that has a focusing 65mm F/8 lens with selectable apertures.

 Go here to see the owners manual and make sure you tip the site owner.

 Product shots with descriptions.
 Click pictures for larger versions.

 The hood is up, the shutter is cocked, and this handsome camera is ready to take some nice pictures.

 This view shows the bright metal winding knob, neck strap loops, and the red window for setting the film frame number.
 The hood flips up by lifting the tab just above the back cover latch.

 Argus uses sliding pointers for setting the aperture and shutter speed.
 The red filled markings of 1/100th speed, aperture of F/8, and distance of 25‘are used for a ‘universal setting’ that will allow you to take ‘average pictures in bright sunlight.’
 The shutter speed of 1/25 is filled with light green, so I’m not sure what that’s all about.
 Along the left side are the flash contacts, and on this copy they’re dried up and broken.